MohammadZarifiyan/Laravel-Chart/README.md

 # Laravel Chart
-A Laravel package that helps you to easily export data for charts using Eloquent ORM.
+This Laravel package helps you to export data for charts using Eloquent ORM easily.
 ## Installation
 To install package, just run the following command in the root of your project:
 ```shell